erionila-mane/web_app/README.md

  In order to use this.
  Make sure your computer has the basic packages and has updated Node package manager.
  Download all the files in folder.
  Open the folder in your terminal.
+ First install npm using the command "install npm".
- Use the command "npm start", it should automatically open the web app in your default browser.
+ Then use the command "npm start", it should automatically open the web app in your default browser.
  If it doesn't happen, just open any browser and go to"http://localhost:3000/".